quattor/quattor.github.com/_aquilon/configuration.md

 A template library version is enabled in the context of an archetype, using `archetype/declarations.pan` This template is typically placed in the archetype directory for which you want to enable this version of the template library.
-Currently, we'll add it to the plenary templates area, under `/var/quattor/cfg/plenary/web_servers`, where `web_servers` is the archetype we'll use in our examples.
+Temporarily, for the purposes of this tutorial, we'll add it to the plenary templates area, under `/var/quattor/cfg/plenary/web_servers`, where `web_servers` is the archetype we'll use in our examples.

 The typical contents for `declarations.pan` can be created with: